idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Don’t be afraid to customize them to your liking.

-Below, you will find the default keyboard shortcuts (in GNU/Linux and Windows, since they are different for OS X), along with their explanation:
+Below, you will find the default keyboard shortcuts (in GNU/Linux and Windows, since they are different for OS X), along with their explanation.
+An additional section lists shortcuts found elsewhere:

 **Add checked segment to memory and go to next segment**	Ctrl+Shift+Enter